 Sexual dysfunction can affect men and women of any age and physical condition.
 Sexual disorders are a taboo subject that often entail terrible physical and psychoemotional effects for the victim.
 This group of disorders is as diverse, both in their symptoms and causes, as the patients suffering from them.
 Sexual disorders span a wide gamut of expressions and can greatly diminish an inherently joyful aspect of life.

 Proper sexual function is an important and rewarding part of our human journey.
-For this reason, it is crucial to work towards achieving an accurate diagnosis and effective treatment when it comes to sexual problems, despite the stigma often associated with erectile or female sexual impairment.
+For this reason, it is crucial to work towards achieving an accurate diagnosis and effective treatment when it comes to sexual problems, despite the stigma often associated with male erectile or female sexual impairment.

 This guide profiles sexual disorders that are related to mindbody causative factors.